-Foreclosure Mediation and Loss Mitigation Programs
+Foreclosure Mediation and Loss Mitigation Programs in Bankruptcy Law

 In many areas of the U.S., bankruptcy courts use foreclosure mediation or loss mitigation programs to help debtors who are facing foreclosure on their homes.
 These programs may be available only to people filing under Chapter 13, although some districts allow any individual debtor to use them.
 Mediation and loss mitigation programs usually are not available to people who are facing foreclosures on commercial or investment properties.
 Some states in which these programs exist include New York, New Jersey, Rhode Island, Vermont, Florida, Indiana, and Wisconsin.

 Some foreclosure mediation programs may be free or offered at a reduced cost to homeowners.

 Each bankruptcy court has a list of certain approved mediators, who tend to be attorneys or accountants.
 If you can agree with the lender, you can choose your own mediator.
 Otherwise, the court can appoint a mediator for you.
 Fees for the mediator may be hourly fees or a flat fee, depending on the district, and they will be split between the homeowner and the lender.
 Since state law does not require the parties in a foreclosure to participate in these programs, their success depends on the willingness of both sides to negotiate.
 A court will be reluctant to intervene in the procedure if the parties are unwilling to engage in it seriously.